MaiAbuthraa/breadcrumbs_on_rails/README.md

 </body>
 ```

-To add a custom class in each tag
+To add a custom class in each tag, and tag option should be set.

 ```html
 <body>